mcgarrah/git_timesheet_python/docs/user/virtualenv.rst

 Creating a Virtual Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For all Git Timesheet Generator development and usage, we use the ``.venv`` directory for virtual environments:
+For all Generate Git Timesheet development and usage, we use the ``.venv`` directory for virtual environments:

 .. code-block:: bash